 State fair turkey legs have always been a weakness of mine; they make me want to go to the state fair just so I can get one.
 I love eating food off the bone.
 There is something primal about eating food that comes with a built-in handle.

-*There’s something so Henry VIII about gnawing a turkey leg.
-I want to start giving orders to my royal subjects, and waving the drumstick like a baton while I do it.
-Luckily, thanksgiving dinner has passed without my shouting “off with their head!” at the dinner table.
-So far, at least.
+(There’s something so Henry VIII about gnawing a turkey leg.
+I want to give orders to my royal subjects, while waving the drumstick like a baton.
+Luckily, I made it through thanksgiving without me shouting “off with their head!” at the table.
+So far, at least.)

 I wanted to duplicate those state fair turkey legs on the rotisserie.
 When Shady Brook Farms invited me to participate in their Take On Turkey Challenge, I knew exactly what I wanted to make.
 I played with this recipe for a while*, and I think I’ve nailed it.
 This recipe gives me a crispy, smoky turkey leg, tender to the bone, with a sweet, garlicky, herby glaze.
 Give it a try, and let me know what you think.

 (Much to my surprise, my family was OK with eating a lot of turkey legs.
 And I mean, a LOT of turkey legs.
 Thanks, guys!)

 Video: Rotisserie Turkey Legs, Brined and Honey Garlic Basted

 - 6 Turkey Drumsticks

 - 1/2 cup table salt

 - 1 tbsp apple cider vinegar (Optional – I forgot this in the video!)